appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/maestro-cloud-upload.md

 ## Prerequisites

-Before running the **Maestro Cloud Upload** step, certain prerequisites must be completed.
-These prerequisites, detailed in the table below, vary depending on the platform:
+Before running the **Maestro Cloud Upload** step, you must complete certain prerequisites, as detailed in the table below:

 ### For All Platforms